How to Get Mail in Mexico

 Here’s Our Advice for Receiving or Sending Mail and Packages in Mexico

-• If you want to send a gift to someone in the United States (or any other country), order from websites within that country.
+- If you want to send a gift to someone in the United States, order from websites within the USA.
+If you want to send a gift to someone in another country, order from websites within that country.

 If You Need Certain Medications or Supplements: